Overview of the Dairy Industry in Saudi Arabia

 Export and Import

-Saudi Arabia exports around 500,000 tonnes of dairy products annually, targeting markets in the GCC, Middle East, and Africa.
-The country imports about 300,000 tonnes of dairy products, primarily focusing on goods less commonly produced domestically.
+Saudi Arabia exports approximately 500,000 tonnes of dairy products annually, primarily to markets in the GCC, Middle East, and Africa.
+The country imports about 300,000 tonnes of dairy products, focusing on items less commonly produced domestically.

 - Implementation of cutting-edge milk production technologies to enhance yield and quality.